Stamp Duty Calculator

 How the 5% Surcharge Works Band by Band

 The surcharge adds 5 percentage points to every SDLT rate band.
 It does not replace the standard rates; it stacks on top of them.
-The resulting second home bands for England and Northern Ireland in 2026 are:
+The current stamp duty rates for second homes in England and Northern Ireland have applied since 1 April 2025, when the temporary nil-rate thresholds reverted to £125,000 for standard buyers and £300,000 for first-time buyers.
+The second home surcharge itself rose from 3% to 5% on 31 October 2024.
+The resulting second home bands are:

 BandStandard Rate+5% SurchargeSecond Home Rate